-The PCTC program is offered over three semesters.
-To progress in the program to the next semester, students must successfully complete all courses in the previous semester with a grade of "C" or higher:
+The PCTC program is offered over two semesters.
+The student must successfully complete all initial core courses with a grade of "C" or higher to be eligible for program admission.
+To progress to Semester II, the student must successfully complete all courses in Semester I with a grade of "C" or higher:

-- Upon successful completion of the first semester, the student may be eligible to take the National Nurse Aide Assessment Program (NNAAP) Examination.
-Once the student completes this exam and is listed on the South Carolina Nurse Aide Registry, the student can seek employment as a Certified Nurse Aide in South Carolina. - Upon successful completion of the second semester, the student may be eligible to take the following credentialing exams: Certification of Phlebotomy Technician PBT (American Society for Clinical Pathology) examination and/or Registered Phlebotomy Technician RPT (American Medical Technologists).
-The student can seek employment in hospital settings, clinical facilities, and physicians' offices. - Upon successful completion of the third semester, the student may be eligible to take the EKG Technician Certification (CET) exam from the National Healthcareer Association (NHA).
-The student can seek employment performing ECGs and basic cardiac monitoring in a healthcare setting. - Upon successful completion of all three semester courses, the student may eligible to take the National Certification exam for Patient Care Technician from the National Healthcareer Association (NHA).
+- Upon successful completion of Semester I, the student may be eligible to take the National Nurse Aide Assessment Program (NNAAP) Examination.
+Once the student completes this exam and is listed on the South Carolina Nurse Aide Registry, the student can seek employment as a Certified Nurse Aide in South Carolina. - Upon successful completion of Semester II, the student may be eligible to take the following credentialing exams: O Certification of Phlebotomy Technician - PBT (American Society for Clinical Pathology) examination and/or Registered Phlebotomy Technician - RPT (American Medical Technologists). - EKG Technician Certification (CET) exam from the National Healthcareer Association (NHA).
+The student can seek employment performing ECGs and basic cardiac monitoring in a health care setting. - Upon successful completion of the program, the student may eligible to take the National Certification exam for Patient Care Technician from the National Healthcareer Association (NHA).